Adrian Ugelvik: Levanger

+Brattvåg

+On 2 December 2024, it was announced that Ugelvik returned to play for Brattvåg.

 International career

 Ugelvik was born in Norway to a Norwegian father and a Filipino mother making him eligible to play for either Norway or Philippines at international level.

 Philippines

 Ugelvik received a call up for the Philippines in the 2020 AFF Championship but eventually did not take part in the tournament due to injury.

+In May 2024, Ugelvik was included in the Philippines 28-man squad for the 2026 FIFA World Cup qualifying matches against Vietnam and Indonesia.

+He made his national team debut against Vietnam on June 6, 2024 at the Mỹ Đình National Stadium.
+He played the full game as Vietnam won 3–2.